Curated by Heather Carroll MLIS‘18

 Oral History Booth: all WARM members, past and present, are invited to share their memories and stories about WARM during an Oral History Booth at the opening reception on November 3.
 No oral history or technology skills needed!

-This digital slideshow honors the inclusive spirit of WARM, demonstrates the incredible impact WARM has had in supporting the careers of women artists throughout the state.
+This digital slideshow honors the inclusive spirit of WARM and demonstrates the incredible impact WARM has had in supporting the careers of women artists throughout the state.
 Our hope is that this digital “registry” of the registry will continue to be shared online after the exhibition.
 Click here for the submission form and more information (a PDF will download).
-All submissions must be received by September 15, 2018.
+Submissions to the Roots and Fruits digital slide presentation have closed, however ongoing submissions will be accepted for inclusion in a web version to be posted on The Catherine G. Murphy Gallery website.

 Click an image to view in larger size or to begin slideshow: